 Differences In Residential And Commercial Settings

-On mild winter days, the thermostat constantly changes the temperature from on to off.
+- Residential building settings: On mild winter days, the thermostat constantly changes the temperature from on to off.
 Since the home heating system is small, it reacts within a minute or so when the thermostat demands heating.
 Once the thermostat is set, the boiler is shut off.
 Any heat left in the system quickly disappears, which causes a tiny temperature shift.
-DAC Heating and Air are leading experts in heating repair in Lancaster and are available to help with more information.
+DAC Heating & Air are leading experts in heating repair in Lancaster and are available to help with more information.

 It may require an additional 10 to 20 minutes to fill the system with steam.
 Once the mass is warm, as well as the thermostat setting, the hot or steamy water that remains within the system will release heat back into the radiators, causing significant overheating of certain rooms of the building.